pgaba007/api_fibonacci/README.md

 [docker docs](https://docs.docker.com/docker-for-windows/install/) are helpful but you may prefer to set up a linux virtual machine on your computer (e.g. using VirtualBox), or use a [free AWS EC2 instance](https://aws.amazon.com/free) instead.

+SOLUTION:
+#made a virtual machine on Oracle virtual box and performed task 3 i.e. Implement an app which has equivalent functionality in a language of your choice
+#Used flask in python to quickly implement the code and installed docker on server to apply containerization to the code.
+#main.py